 Mel Karmazin, age 65, has served as our Chief Executive Officer and a member of our board of directors since November 2004.
 Prior to joining us, Mr. Karmazin was President and Chief Operating Officer and a member of the board of directors of Viacom Inc. from May 2000 until June 2004.
 Prior to joining Viacom, Mr. Karmazin was President and Chief Executive Officer of CBS Corporation from January 1999 and a director of CBS Corporation from 1997 until its merger with Viacom in May 2000.
 He was President and Chief Operating Officer of CBS Corporation from April 1998 through December 1998.
-Mr. Karmazin joined CBS Corporation in December 1996 as Chairman and Chief Executive Officer of CBS Carlor of CBS Corporation from April 1998 through December 1998.
-Mr. Karmazin served as Chairman and Chief Executive Officer of Infinity Broadcasting Corporation from May 1907 to April 1998.
-Prior to joining CBS Corporation, Mr. Karmazin served as President and Chief Executive Officer of Infinity Broadcasting Corporation by CBS Corporation in December 1996.
-Mr. Karmazin served as Chairman, President and Chief Executive Officer of Infinity from December 1998.
-Intervent as Chairman, President and Chief Executive Officer of Infinity from December 1996.
-Mr. Karmazin served as Chairman, President and Chief Executive Officer of Infinity from December 1998.
+Mr. Karmazin joined CBS Corporation in December 1996 as Chairman and Chief Executive Officer of CBS Radio and served as Chairman and Chief Executive Officer of the CBS Station Group (Radio and Television) from May 1997 to April 1998.
+Prior to joining CBS Corporation, Mr. Karmazin served as President and Chief Executive Officer of Infinity Broadcasting Corporation with Viacom in February 2001.